 Information & Guides

-- Click PDF Document: here for a chart outlining PI eligibility, as appears in the Homewood Academic Council Procedures Manual.
+- PDF Document: See a chart outlining PI eligibility in the Homewood Academic Council Procedures Manual.

-- For information frequently needed for proposal preparation, please see BARA’s PDF Document: standard proposal information document.
+- For information frequently needed for proposal preparation, see BARA’s PDF Document: standard proposal information document.